-> Units generally employ a variety of assessment methods to ensure your knowledge is solidified at the conclusion of the teaching period.
-Dependent on the unit, methods may include reports, case studies or verbal presentations, among others.
+Units generally employ a variety of assessment methods to ensure your knowledge is solidified at the conclusion of the teaching period.
+Dependent on the unit, methods may include examinations, reports, case studies or verbal presentations, among others.

 At Southern Cross University, we try to fit our course around you.
 Six seven-week study periods per year enable you to study part-time and still finish your degree in as little as eight months.
 Alternatively, adapt your enrolment to the peaks and troughs of your life by choosing which blocks to study in.
 It's perfect for people who travel frequently, work abroad, or need to balance work and other commitments.